openai/fedramp-et/gpt-4o-modelcard.md

 We recommend model users review our public system cards and Preparedness Framework to gain a full understanding of the ChatGPT and API model risks, mitigations, and safety measures OpenAI takes in the development of its models.
-Also, developers should review the documentation available at platform.openai.com and implement the safety best practices.
+We also recommend developers should review the documentation available at [platform.openai.com](http://platform.openai.com) and implement the [safety best practices](https://platform.openai.com/docs/guides/safety-best-practices).

 ## How to Get Started with the Model